 Secure Communication Channels

-Utilize secure communication channels for all telehealth interactions.
+Utilize secure communication channels for all telehealth interactions to ensure confidentiality and privacy.
 Implement encrypted platforms for video calls, phone calls, and messaging.
 Choose services that offer end-to-end encryption.
-Ensure that the technology used complies with HIPAA regulations.
+Ensure that the technology used complies with the Health Insurance Portability and Accountability Act (HIPAA) regulations.

 Regularly update software to safeguard against vulnerabilities.
 Utilize robust authentication methods, such as two-factor authentication, for accessing sensitive information.
 Monitor and maintain logs of communication to track any unauthorized access.